azmcnutt/snipeassist/README.md

       5. Supplier:  Choose the supplier for the scanned assets
    2. Static Items - Asset properties that can be set to static items (tick the checkbox to enable and fill the fields).
 These items match to SnipeIT Asset fields
       1. Asset Name and Append and Increment
          1. When asset name is ticked, the asset name will be filled in.
-If you also tick the append checkbox, the number enetered in the append box will be added to the name each time an asset is created.
+If you also tick the append checkbox, the number entered in the append box will be added to the name each time an asset is created.
 The number will then be incremented and added to the next asset.
-         2. The append and increment setting is useful when scanning in groups of items (like lab computers).
+         2. The append and increment setting is useful when scanning in groups of items (like lab computers; i.e. Lab01, Lab02, Lab03, etc.).
       2. Purchase Date
       3. Order Number
       4. Purchase Cost